Have excess candy from a holiday or special occasion that has you wondering what to do with leftover candy? Read on for

 It's one of the easiest things to make homemade and you don't even have to cook anything.

-In a large bowl place ingredients like pretzels, peanuts, seeds (a great way to use leftover pumpkin seeds), nuts, dried coconut, granola clusters, etc. Then add in small candies or chopped up bars and toss everything together.
+In a large bowl place ingredients like pretzels, peanuts, seeds (a great way to use leftover roasted pumpkin seeds), nuts, dried coconut, granola clusters, etc. Then add in small candies or chopped up bars and toss everything together.

 8. Chop leftover candy up as a topping or mix-in.
 Take our no-churn vanilla ice cream from a bit boring to amazing by mixing in your favorite leftover candy.

 You can even make breakfast extra fun by stirring into pancake batter - replacing the blueberries in our buttermilk pancakes recipe.

 9. Take it to work.
 One of my favorite ways to get rid of treats I know I'm at risk of overindulging in is to send them to work with Mr. Savvy.

 10. Donate leftover candy.
 Want to do some good with your excess candy?

 Consider donating it.
 Some places you might want to donate leftover Halloween candy to include your doctor's office or hospitals such as nurses on a floor that have done a lot for your family or the pediatrics wing.

 If you have a veterinarian's office that you love, donating your extra candy to them can be a nice way to say thank you.

 Homeless shelters or women's shelters other good ideas along with good causes like Operation Shoebox who send out boxes with various items, including candy, to our troops around the world.